Shroud is currently one of the most renowned faces in the world of live game streaming.

 Besides that, he already lived that PRO/streamer lifestyle.
 He further explained that when he was a full-time CSGO pro for Cloud 9 and a streamer, he had no time for himself.
 And in the long run, it is just a recipe for creator burnout.
 Since he is already living the dream life of playing video games to earn money, he is reluctant to leave this life behind to compete in VALORANT.

 Shroud might never go pro in any video game ever again.
-Even though if he really wanted he could easily get offers from huge tier-1 organizations, he won’t compete in any pro-VALORANT LAN event any time soon.
-Since juggling both streaming and pro gaming can be similar to burning a candle at both ends at the same time, rather he will just stay chill and steam whatever games he wants at the moment.
+Even though if he really wanted, he could easily get offers from huge tier-1 organizations.
+He won’t compete in any pro-VALORANT LAN event any time soon.
+Since juggling both streaming and pro gaming can be similar to burning a candle at both ends at the same time, he will just stay chill and steam whatever games he wants at the moment.